yas-xploit/DataGaurd/README.md

-DataGuard — File Integrity Monitoring & Tamper Detection Tool 🔒
+🛡️ DataGuard — File Integrity Monitoring & Tamper Detection Tool 🔒

-DataGuard is a robust, cross-platform File Integrity Monitoring (FIM) tool designed to protect the security and integrity of your critical files in real-time.
-With a sleek and intuitive GUI built on customtkinter, DataGuard offers both real-time and scheduled monitoring, ensuring your sensitive data remains safe from unauthorized changes.
+DataGuard is a powerful, cross-platform File Integrity Monitoring (FIM) tool designed to protect the security and integrity of your sensitive files in real-time.
+Built with a sleek and user-friendly GUI using customtkinter, DataGuard offers both real-time and scheduled monitoring to detect unauthorized changes instantly.
 ✨ Key Features

-    🕵️‍♂️ Real-Time Monitoring: Immediately detects changes to important files and triggers alerts through GUI pop-ups, an in-app Alert Box, and email notifications for quick response.
+    🕵️‍♂️ Real-Time Monitoring: Detects file changes immediately and triggers alerts via GUI pop-ups, an in-app Alert Box, and email notifications.

-    📅 Scheduled Scans: Configure scan intervals based on file sensitivity:
+    📅 Scheduled Scans: Customizable scan intervals based on file sensitivity:

         🔴 High: every 30 minutes